ooni/spec/backends/bk-005-ooni-run-v2.md

 }
 ```

-The `inputs_extra` field should can be a list of JSON objects, with each object
+The `inputs_extra` field should be a list of JSON objects, with each object
 corresponding to an entry in the `inputs` list.
 This allows you to attach
 additional metadata to each input.
 The `targets_name` field specifies the name
 of a predefined target list that will be used to dynamically generate the inputs